Eazy-Sneezy/Eazy-Sneezy-Social-Production/README.md

 ## Lessons learned

 _**Collaboration**_ - we worked together as a team to divvy tasks and to check in with each other about our work.
 We built branches and made PRs, tested and reviewed each other's code, and we learned a lot about how to use Github to track and develop our workflow.
+Communication was key in very helpful in keeping everything clear and easy to navigate.
+Documentation and issue assignment is especially helpful in knowing what others are focusing to prevent double working.

 _**Version Control**_ - there were a few times we had to back track to figure out what went wrong.
 From `git checkout <branch-name>` to `git log` and `git checkout -b <new-branch-name>` to figuring out how to reconsile merge conflicts, we picked up quite a bit along the way.

 _**Debugging**_ - in several occasions some piece of our code wasn't doing what we thought we wrote down.
 We got practice in going through our own code as a team and find which line or lines had issues.

 _**MVC**_ - this project was a huge help to internalize the inner workings of the model-view-controller design pattern.
 We learned hands-on how each piece of code can communicate with other sections of the server.
+The amount of detailed knowledge about the MVC we are still learing is huge and helps to bring everything full-circle.

 _**Authentication**_ - we learned how to add authentication functionality using local-passport, with our users being recorded into a database.

+_**Styling**_ - we had the chance to focus on some front-end methods like flex and content-alignment.

+_**User Interface Design**_ - we learned how to make a UI model with consideration for creative input.
+Also, while creating it there was an opportunity to visualize all the functions the user will have access to using our app.